kalimatas/kalimatas.github.com/_posts/2017-05-31-gracefully-exit-server-in-go.markdown

 ---
 layout: post
 title: "Gracefully terminate a program in Go"
-description: "Gracefully terminate a program in Go"
+description: "A description of an approach how to gracefully terminate a program in Go."
 date: 2017-05-31 18:26
 ---